jnitsua22/assessment-app/README.md

 # assessment-app
 A RESTful APL spring-boot application for Apex Systems

-This was my first attempt at creating a web services application using Java Spring Boot, AOP, etc. The project is able to upload local files.
+This project is an attempt at creating a web services application using Java Spring Boot, AOP, etc. The project is able to upload local files.
 It can also save the data of a BankMember object that I've created within a storage system.
 A BankMember consists of two ints and two strings.
 A JSON example follows below:

 { "id":1,
 "firstName":"Jennifer",